 Intensive English language courses are available to Utrecht students at no additional cost, so long as these courses are part of their academic load (subject to change).
 Course registration and examination dates are the same as the dates indicated in the academic calendar of Texas State University.

 ARE THERE ANY SPECIAL ADVISING OR REGISTRATION CONCERNS THAT STUDENTS SHOULD BE AWARE OF?
 ARE SERVICES AVAILABLE TO ASSIST IN REGISTRATION OR COURSE SELECTION?

 Students must submit a completed health form.
 The health form must be approved/cleared before they can be registered.

-The exchange students must select the courses on their own and complete and upload the Course Selection Form for Texas State Study Abroad Office.
-The Study Abroad Office provides assistance with getting approvals from the departments, overrides (if needed) but the exchange students need to register on their own.
+The exchange students must select the courses on their own and complete and upload the Course Selection Form for Texas State Education Abroad Office.
+The Education Abroad Office provides assistance with getting approvals from the departments, overrides (if needed) but the exchange students need to register on their own.

 APPLICATION DEADLINE FOR EACH TERM

 Application deadline for Spring semester ( January - May) – October 1